sarasithagalagama/sarasithagalagama/README.md

 🎓 **Undergraduate in Information Technology at SLIIT**
 💻 Passionate Fullstack Developer and Tech Enthusiast from Sri Lanka

 I specialize in building full-stack web applications and enjoy solving real-world problems with code.
-I’m currently focusing on Spring Boot, PostgreSQL, and clean architecture practices in backend development.
+I'm currently focusing on Spring Boot, PostgreSQL, and clean architecture practices in backend development.

 ---